 It’s a very common practice nowadays, in fact virtually every large media site on the internet operates it.
 Visit Hulu, ABC, Pandora, NBC or any of the big US media sites from outside the US and you’ll get a the same sort of message.
 Try and access the Canadian broadcaster – CTV from anywhere but Canada and it will happen as well.
 The same goes for all the UK and European broadcasters, you can access content only when you’re in that specific country.

-How to Watch BBC Abroad
+How to Use an iPlayer Proxy to Watch BBC Abroad

 Of course, the internet was once completely open to everyone, irrespective of your location.
 However times have changed greatly in the last few years but fortunately all these blocks can be easily bypassed.
 If you’re in France or anywhere outside the UK, and want to watch the BBC – simply watch this video about how to use a BBC abroad for the solution.

-With a click of a button you can switch your location to USA, France, Germany, UK or lots of other countries and instantly allow access to sites which are normally restricted.
+Also with a click of a button you can switch your location to USA, France, Germany, UK or lots of other countries and instantly allow access to sites which are normally restricted.
 People use it for all sorts of reasons from watching TV anywhere in the world, to accessing blocked YouTube videos or using applications that are normally accessible.
 Many popular applications like Facebook and Skype are actually blocked in many countries across the world too.

-Just think, from anywhere in the world you can quickly fire up your laptop, computer or tablet and enjoy the World Cup from the ITV or the Match of the Day stream online.
+Just think, from anywhere in the world you can quickly fire up your laptop, computer or tablet and enjoy the Rugby World Cup from the ITV or the Match of the Day stream online.
 In fact for an English speaker, the various UK TV channels supply thousands of top quality programmes enough to rival any expensive cable package and all for nothing.

 There are some caveats though, obviously all these channels don’t actually approve of people bypassing these blocks.
 Although it’s estimated that three million of the people who watched the BBC’s coverage of England’s first world cup game weren’t actually in the UK!
 They have taken measures to stop people doing this, and have targeted the so called BBC iPlayer VPN workaround.
 Basically all the high profile, TV watching services were shut down by the BBC technical team who simply blocked access from their servers.
 The other tactic was to to threaten the companies with legal action, which closed many down too.